Best Vegan Hiking Boots & Shoes 2023 | Top Quality Walking Boots That Are Cruelty-Free - Outdoors Magic

 Best for: Trail hiking, three-season use

-For 2021, Merrell have developed a new iteration of their classic walking shoe, designed for those who prefer to feel light-footed and agile on the trail.
+This shoe from Merrell is designed for those who prefer to feel light-footed and agile on the trail.
 It’s a hybrid-type trainer, one with the comfort of a running shoe or sneaker but the protection of a walking shoe.
 At just 315g, it’s 130g lighter than the previous Moab, but during our tests, we’ve found it just as stable, comfortable and protective.

 Most impressive, however, are Merrell’s new sustainability efforts, aiming to lower the overall impact of their products on the environment.
 They’ve swapped out a bunch of materials for recycled ones including the laces and the mesh lining, for instance, which use a material produced from recycled plastic bottles.
 The footbed additionally uses a 50% recycled top sheet material and the Vibram sole is made from a minimum of 30% recycled rubber.